Systemic Therapy

 You may bring one (1) family member/partner-in-care with you to appointments if you need their support.
 Your family member/partner-in-care needs to:

-• Be symptom free (not have any symptoms of COVID, a cold, flu or other virus).
+- Be symptom free (not have any symptoms of a cold, the flu or any other virus).

 We may need to restrict the number of family members/partners-in-care in some areas of the cancer centre where space is limited.
 We need to make sure we can safely provide care and treatment to all patients.